Choosing a bong

 Quick Overview of Bongs

-Bongs are a popular tool for smoking cannabis because of the unique benefits they offer.
 Bongs use water to filter and cool the smoke before inhalation, resulting in smoother hits compared to other methods such as pipes and joints.

-The key parts of a bong are the bowl for packing and holding your cannabis, the downstem connecting the bowl to the base, the water chamber holding the water that filters the smoke, and then lastly, where you inhale from - the mouthpiece.
+The key parts of a bong are the bowl for packing and holding your cannabis, the downstem connecting the bowl to the base, the water chamber holding the water that filters the smoke, and lastly, where you inhale from - the mouthpiece.

 Modular bongs by VITAE Glass allow users to customize their experience with interchangeable parts, making them easy to clean or upgrade over time.